lightszentip/laravel-release-changelog-generator/README.md

 php artisan changelog:generate-md
 ```

 ### Get version in the application

 #### Blade

 ```php
 @releasechangelog
 ```

-To get a special format for the version, you find in the 'releasechangelog.php' in the config dir the item 'version_formats'.
+To get a special format for the version, you find in the 'releasechangelog.php' in the config dir the item '
+version_formats'.
 You can add new formats and/or change the existing.
 To use it:

 ```php
 @releasechangelog('full')
 ```

 #### Code

 ```php